 Agile Procurement: What Is It and How to Achieve It

 In this quickly changing world, companies need to be able to adapt to changes to reduce risk and take advantage of opportunities.
 The engine that drives that adaptability is agile procurement.
-What agile procurement is, and how to achieve it, was the topic of a recent webinar: Achieving Agile Procurement, hosted by Denali-A WNS Company and JAGGAER.
+What agile procurement is, and how to achieve it, was the topic of the webinar: Achieving Agile Procurement, hosted by Denali-A WNS Company and JAGGAER.

 Art of Procurement founder Philip Ideson moderated the webinar, with procurement experts Alan Veeck of Denali and Brett Cornell from JAGGAER presenting their thoughts on what agility means, and how to achieve it.

 “With the fast pace of change, there is a sense of unpredictability,” said Ideson.
 “Procurement is the one function that can bring everything together to help companies adapt.”

 Gaining a Competitive Advantage

 To be agile means to be able to think, understand, and move quickly and easily.
 To be agile, according to Cornell, procurement organizations need to have the knowledge and ability to move quickly.